frkandris/WP-Print/readme.txt

 = Will this work with custom post types? =

-Yes, the plugin adds the print link to any singular content when viewed on its own page.
+Yes, the plugin can add the print link to any post type.
+You can select which post types should display the print button in the plugin settings.

 = Is this plugin compatible with page builders? =

-Yes, WP Print should work with most page builders as it hooks into WordPress's content filter.
+Yes, Print Button should work with most page builders as it hooks into WordPress's content filter.

 = Can I change the text of the print link? =